collaborative-economics-lab/site/_posts/2024-09-24-independence.md

 _Many of these ideas are also inspired by words from my mentor, Taylor Gerring, who learned them first hand in the early days of Ethereum, Bitcoin, and the broader decentralization-libertarian revolution from 2010 to 2015, and patiently imparted these lessons to me and others._

 The new generation of decentralized organizations are horizontal.
-We learn together, we earn together, and we can beat incumbants in any industry if we do it right. **This new breed of business shares the wealth and the risks, so that we can all win together**.
+We learn together, we earn together, and we can beat incumbents in any industry if we do it right. **This new breed of business shares the wealth and the risks, so that we can all win together**.

 <!--more-->